Trump is in Israel to tout a ceasefire he believes could foster lasting Middle East peace

 Trump will visit Israel first to meet with hostages' families and address the Knesset, or parliament, an honor last extended to President George W. Bush in 2008.

-The president then stops in Egypt, where he and Egyptian President Abdel-Fattah el-Sissi will lead a summit in Sharm el-Sheikh with leaders from more than 20 countries on peace in Gaza and the broader Middle East.
+The president then will continue on to Egypt, where he and Egyptian President Abdel-Fattah el-Sissi will lead a summit in Sharm el-Sheikh with leaders from more than 20 countries on peace in Gaza and the broader Middle East.

 Both Israel and Egypt announced that Trump would receive their counties' highest civilian honors.